 Purpose of this guidance

-For licensed bodies (Alternative Business Structures or ABS) and the individuals (including solicitors) which work in them, we can impose a financial penalty, ourselves, of up to £50 million for an individual or up to £250 million for the entity.
+For licensed bodies (Alternative Business Structures or ABS) and the individuals (including solicitors) that work in them, the maximum financial penalty we can impose is £50 million for an individual or £250 million for the entity.
 The SDT cannot impose a sanction in respect of these matters and so there is no mechanism for us to refer these to the SDT.

 - remove any financial or other benefit arising from the conduct